sigasi/sigasi_insights/releasenotes/sigasi-3.00.md

 ### Sigasi XL Doc improvements

-* Improved **Documenation View**: the documentation preview no longer flickers and scrolls to the top of your file when you edit your VHDL sources.
 * Add option to open documentation view from the editor: **Show In > Documentation View**
 * The **Block Diagram View** now also displays more concurrent statements.
 In addition to instantiation statements, the block diagram view now also show **processes**, **concurrent signal assignments** and **asserts**.